James IV, one of the best-loved of Scotland's Monarchs, was an endearing but idealistic character, who inspired great loyalty from his subjects.

 Although wisely counselled by Elphinstone to exercise caution and prudence, James enthusiastically reacted with characteristic impulsiveness.
 The desperate French Queen sent him a ring and named him as her champion, James, ever the knight errant, took up her cause and in a chivalric gesture, professed himself her champion.
 Ignoring the understandable protestations of his angry wife, he delivered a defiant ultimatum to Henry VIII, then campaigning against the French in Flanders.
 This was arrogantly dismissed by his imperious brother-in-law.

 Battle took place near the village of Branxton, in Northumberland.
-James positioned his army at Flodden Edge in the Cheviot Hills, on 9th September, 1513, the Scots army occupied a strong position on the ridge of a hill.
-The Earl of Surrey, compared this position to a fortress in his challenge sent to James IV by herald.
-He complained that James had agreed that they would meet in battle on Friday between 12.00 and 3.00 pm, and asked that James would face him on the plain at Milfield as appointed.
-He then moved to block the Scots' route north forcing James to move his army two miles to Branxton Hill
+James positioned his army at Flodden Edge in the Cheviot Hills, on 9th September 1513, the Scots army occupied a strong position on the ridge of a hill.

-As dusk began to fall, the flower of Scotland's chivalry lay dead on the field.
-James IV himself fought valorously in the thick of the battle, with a courage even his opponents could but admire.
+As dusk began to fall on Flodden Field, the flower of Scotland's chivalry lay dead on the field.
+James IV himself fought valorously in the thick of the battle, with courage even his opponents could but admire.
 He finally fell, his body pierced by many arrows and his neck severed by a bill.
 The English chronicler Edward Hall, recorded "the battle was cruel, none spared other, and the King himself fought valiantly".
 He had inspired such loyalty in the Scots that thousands of them had followed him, even to certain death.

-The following morning, James' mutilated body was identified and removed from the mound of bloodied corpses that lay in heaps upon the battlefield.
-After embalming it was sent to London.
-In poor taste, Catherine of Aragon proudly sent the blood stained coat of her brother-in-law to Henry VIII in France as a victory token along with her congratulations.
+The following morning, Lord Dacre discovered the body of James IV on the battlefield.
+He later wrote that the Scots "love me worst of any Inglisheman living, by reason that I fande the body of the King of Scotts."
+The body was identified and removed from the mound of bloodied corpses that lay in heaps upon the battlefield.
+After embalming, it was sent to Catherine of Aragon at Woburn Abbey.
+In poor taste, Catherine of Aragon proudly sent the blood-stained coat of her brother-in-law to Henry VIII in France as a victory token along with her congratulations.